cybersoel/AzureSentinelSIEMLab/README.md

 <br />

 ---
-## VM and Log Analytics intergration
+## VM and Log Analytics integration

 <br />
 Now we’ll connect the Log Analytics workspace to our VM.